 Anne Frank is not the only Holocaust victim to have found a new voice and a new fan base (yes, fans) on Facebook.
-According to the Forward‘s Gal Beckerman, Anne Frank and Henio Zytomirski, another child victim, are just the first in the brave new world of Holocaust memorializing.
+Writing in the Forward, journalist Gal Beckerman notes that Anne Frank and Henio Zytomirski, another child victim, are just the first in the brave new world of Holocaust memorializing.
 Earlier this month, the UN announced a Twitter campaign in Anne Frank’s memory, asking students to tweet to her as if it were 1942.
 And, just in the last week, the Anne Frank House in Amsterdam unveiled a new virtual tour to celebrate its fiftieth anniversary.

 At least Anne Frank’s Facebook page makes it clear the Frank is long dead, and only asks its audience to imagine travelling back in time.
 That the audience, mostly teens, responds in a series of very contemporary wall posts is to be expected.
 The Henio Zytomirski page, however, purports to be a real-time page, with updates from Henio that say things like “It will be September soon.
 I will go to school.
 I wonder what’s it like at school.
 I’m a bit afraid.
 Daddy says there is no need to be afraid.
 After all he is a teacher.”
 But what happens when Henio reaches the end of his life?
 Or will he be perpetually stuck in a loop of today, always moving forward to his date with destiny, without actually reaching it?

 |» We Remember, on Facebook|